afrozk/memgraph/README.md

 mem recall "RDS migration"

 # Ask a question with full context
-mem ask "What payment provider does xyz app use?"
+mem ask "What payment provider does myanotherapp app use?"

 # Check status
 mem status